PySimpleGUI/PySimpleGUI/readme.md

      results = ShowTabbedForm('Title for the form',
                               (form,layout,'Tab 1 label'),
-                              (form2,layout2, 'Tab 2 label'))
+                              (form2,layout2, 'Tab 2 label'), ...)

 Each of the tabs of the form is in fact a form.
 The same steps are taken to create the form as before.
 A `FlexForm` is created, then rows are filled with Elements, and finally the form is shown.
 When calling `ShowTabbedForm`, each form is passed in as a tuple.
-The tuple has  the format:  `(the form, the rows, a label shown on the tab)`
+The tuple has  the format:  `(the form, the rows, a string shown on the tab)`

+Results are returned as a list of lists.
+For each form you'll get a list that's in the same format as a normal form.
+A single tab's values would be:

+    (button, (values))

+Recall that values is a list as well.
+Multiple tabs in the form would return like this:

+    ((button1, (values1)), (button2, (values2))

 ## Global Settings
 **Global Settings**